 Practise a procedure: The teacher structured the inquiry by handing out one of two tasks depending on the prior attainment of each student.

 Inquire with another student: Students who chose this card, it turned out, were expressing a desire to be given direction.
 The teacher gave them one of the same two tasks as above.

 The teacher responded flexibly to the choice of cards to structure the inquiry for those students who required guidance, while allowing others to develop their inquiry independently.
 At the end of the lesson, students fed back on their reasoning during the tasks or on their own findings.

 Nichola Sowinska, a teacher of mathematics in Peterborough (UK), contacted Inquiry Maths after using the place value prompt with her year 7 class: "Some really great thinking came out of it."
-The students posed the following questions (see the photograph for a sample):
+The students posed the following questions:

 If the line was between two and three, what would the intervals represent?

 Is the black line showing units or tenths?
 This will affect the blue line.